wanq870/Feature-Point-Extraction-and-3D-Reconstruction-Based-on-Structured-Light-Pattern/README.md

 #### How to run
+1. Get the model weights from google drive and unzip the dataset dir
+    1.  run download.sh
-1. Output from the model:
+2. Output from the model:
     1.  uncomment the 6 and 7 line in run.sh.
     2.  modify **[model_name]**.
         1.  model_name: *Unet* or *Resnest*